Mr. Moonlight (song): Critical reception

 In The Beatles as Musicians, musicologist Walter Everett describes the track as, "One of the Beatles' least popular tracks".
 Mark Lewisohn writes it is "most people's least favourite song on what was to become the Beatles for Sale LP."
 Lewisohn adds that in hindsight "Leave My Kitten Alone" may have made a better album track.
 Comparing the two, Everett writes, "The two covers attempted on August 14 represent one of Lennon's most inspired borrowings and one of his least.
 Unfortunately, the former, 'Leave My Kitten Alone,' was never released during the group's tenure..."

 Everett writes the a capella opening is "promising" with Lennon's "dirty full-voice... but the tone quickly becomes inexpressively lugubrious."
 Musicologist and writer Ian MacDonald describes the track as "gross quasi-calypso".
-He compliments Lennon's "berserk delivery" which "blasts away much of the song's gaudy chintz, only for this to be reinstated in all its gold lamé ghastliness by McCartney' Hammond organ solo.
+He compliments Lennon's "berserk delivery" which "blasts away much of the song's gaudy chintz, only for this to be reinstated in all its gold lamé ghastliness by McCartney's Hammond organ solo."
 He considers that the song may have been recorded as a joke, a possibility Tim Riley agrees with, writing, "By taking the whole thing so seriously, they actually make it hysterical".